From Spotlight: Let’s-Get-Real Organizing Solutions

 Image: Kristina Strasunske/Getty

 Chaos is hard on your brain.
 Order is pleasing.
-And so is color.
+Especially colorful order.
 Behind all the bins and pullouts and pegboards, organization is just about making your stuff more visually digestible and easy to access.
 Sorting by color does both — and it's pretty, too!
+You can try combining closet organizing ideas by placing accessories into labeled bins based on color.

 Related: